-Once step 2 has produced a unified proposal, the ICG will put the unified proposal up for public comment involving a reasonable period of time for reviewing the draft proposal, analyzing and preparing supportive or critical comments.
-The ICG will then review these comments and determine whether modifications are required.
-If no modifications are needed, and the coordination group agrees, the ICG will move on to step 4.
+Once step 3 has produced an interim final proposal, the ICG will put the interim final proposal up for a public comment period, similar to the one described in step 2.
+The ICG will then review the public comments and determine whether modifications are required.
+If no modifications are needed, and the ICG agrees, the interim final report will be considered to be final and the ICG will move on to step 4.

 If changes are required to fix problems or to achieve broader support, the ICG will work with the operational communities to get those problems fixed.
 If, in the ICG’s opinion, broad public support for the proposal as articulated by the NTIA is not present, the parts of the proposal that are not supported will be returned to the operational communities.